 The PID controller is a simple system.
 Well-developed architectures exist for building complex systems from the bottom up by combining PID controllers with linear and nonlinear elements such as cascade, mid-range, selector control, and gain scheduling.
-The figure on the left shows a system with PI controllers and selectors for controlling a burner that guarantees there will always be excess air.
+Figure 1 shows a system for controlling a burner that guarantees there will always be excess air.